-Frances is a Partner who qualified as a solicitor in 2003.
-She is based in our Bristol office.
-She has a strong background in anti trafficking work.
+Frances is a partner who qualified as a solicitor in 2003 and is based in our Bristol office.
+She has a strong background in anti-trafficking work and asylum support.
+Frances joined Deighton Pierce Glynn in 2013.

-In 2003, Frances qualified as a solicitor, after having trained at Leigh Day and Co.
-While at Leigh Day she gained a particular interest and experience in community care law and medical ethics/best interests proceedings.
+In 2003, Frances qualified as a solicitor, after having trained at Leigh Day and Co. where she gained a particular interest and experience in community care law and medical ethics/best interests proceedings.
 Frances worked mainly in the Human Rights department, most notably on the cases of R (A and B) v East Sussex [2002] EWHC 167 and B v NHS Hospital Trust [2002] EWHC 429 Fam.
 Frances left Leigh Day to take a childcare break, and returned to work at the Personal Support Unit, where she set up a pilot service for Litigants in Person at Wandsworth County Court.
 This was the first service of its kind in the country and in the first 2 years assisted over 500 people through the Court process.

 Frances returned to legal practice in 2007, when she took up the position of community care lawyer at the Disability Law Service.
 She remained there for 5 years and was involved in a number of significant cases against local authorities, NHS bodies and the Department of Health.
 These included R (Harrison) v Secretary of State for Health regarding the lawfulness of direct payments under the NHS and R (Macdonald) v Royal Borough of Kensington and Chelsea [2011] UKSC 33 arguing for dignity in the provision of community care services.
 While at DLS, Frances also delivered bespoke training courses on community care and the Mental Capacity Act to a number of organisations.
 She also contributed to fact sheets and worked on an advice line, twice weekly.

-She has delivered training in Asylum Support to local NGOs and also has been at the inception of, and continues to work on the ground breaking and innovative PAP projects in conjunction with the British Red Cross and other NGO’s (through a scheme funded by the Barings Foundation and the British Red Cross), advising advisors dealing with asylum support issues, in relation to both the Home Office and Local Authorities.
+She has delivered training in Asylum Support to local NGOs and also has been at the inception of, and continues to work on, the ground breaking and innovative PAP projects in conjunction with the British Red Cross and other NGO’s (through a scheme funded by the Barings Foundation and the British Red Cross), advising advisors dealing with asylum support issues, in relation to both the Home Office and Local Authorities.

-As the Chair of the Firm’s internal trafficking cluster group, a quarterly meeting of those fee earners working in the area of Modern Slavery/Human Trafficking, Frances ensures that information and best practice is shared .As can be seen, Frances enjoys working collaboratively and closely with others, such as colleagues, barristers, immigration representatives and referral sources to secure the best outcome for her clients.
+As the Chair of the Firm’s internal trafficking cluster group, a quarterly meeting of the solicitors working in the area of Modern Slavery/Human Trafficking, Frances ensures that information and best practice is shared.
+Frances enjoys working collaboratively and closely with others, such as colleagues, barristers, immigration representatives, and referrers to secure the best outcome for her clients.

 In November 2019 she was successful in obtaining a ruling from the High Court that the Trafficking Guidance that was in force at the time was unlawful, and since then the guidance has been amended.